pennomi/comics/README.md

 To create SSL certs for use in production, you need to run certbot from within the comics container

- - `sudo certbot certonly --cert-name <project name> --standalone --staple-ocsp -m <your email> --agree-tos -d <example.com> -d <another.example.com>`
+ - `sudo certbot certonly --cert-name <project name> --standalone --staple-ocsp -m <your email> --non-interactive --agree-tos -d <example.com> -d <another.example.com>`

- - `docker-compose exec comics bash`
- - `certbot certonly --cert-name comics --webroot --webroot-path /var/www/letsencrypt -d <example.com> -d <another.example.com> -d <etc.example.com>`
- - exit out of the bash shell
- - `docker-compose restart comics`

 # Configuring Ads